aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkDataGenerator/README.md

 ### Known limitations and possible extensions

-* The data generator only writes JSON, to MSK or Kinesis.
-* To support a record different from `StockPrice` you have to customize the [StockPrice](src/main/java/com/amazonaws/services/msf/domain/StockPrice.java) record class and the function generating data [StockPriceGeneratorFunction](src/main/java/com/amazonaws/services/msf/domain/StockPriceGeneratorFunction.java).
+* Only JSON serialization is supported.
 * Data generation is stateless.
 The logic generating each record does not know about other records previously generated.
-* The generator only supports fixed rate.
+* Fixed record rate only.
 No ramp up or ramp down.